ozsay/angular-electron/README.md

 path, punycode, querystring, readline, stream, string_decoder, tls, dgram, url, util, v8, vm, zlib`

-> All of the modules are required upon instantiation.
+> All of the modules are lazy required (required only on use).

 ### remoteProvider